RalitsaTerzieva/ralitsaterzieva/README.md

 ### Hi there 👋,

-I am Rali and I am working as a Software Engineer on projects based on Python/Django and JavaScript/React.
+👋 Hi, I'm Rali, a Software Engineer 🧑‍💻 working on projects based on Python/Django 🐍 and JavaScript/React ⚛️.

-* 🔍Looking for a Full-stack position with React/Django or only Python/Django.
+- 🔍 Currently seeking a Full-stack position where I can leverage my skills in JavaScript/React and Python/Django.

-* 💻 Currently working on React based application and building personal Django based applications.
+- 💻 I am currently building personal projects with Django and Django Rest framework.

-* 📕 Huge books fan.
+- 📚 Apart from coding, I am a huge fan of books and enjoy diving into them in my free time.

 <a href="https://github.com/RalitsaTerzieva">